syncfusion-content/windowsforms-docs/WindowsForms/XlsIO/Improving-Performance.md

 * Use DataProvider.Unsafe option to increase performance while deleting large number of rows or columns.
 * Use CompressionLevel to reduce the size of the file.

 ## Filling large data by using IMigrantRange

 The IMigrantRange interface can be used to access and manipulate worksheet range.
 This is an optimal method of writing values with better memory performance.
 The following code example illustrates how the IMigrantRange is accessed.

-[C#]
+{% highlight C# %}

 IMigrantRange migrantRange = workbook.Worksheets[0].MigrantRange;